twio142/treemux/docs/options.md

     set -g @treemux-tree-focus 'w'

-> How can I change the default 'prefix + C-t' to be 'prefix + t'?

-    set -g @treemux-ide 't'

-> How can I change the default 'prefix + C-e' to be 'prefix + e'?

-    set -g @treemux-ide-focus 'e'

 > The default sidebar width is 40 columns.
 I want the sidebar to be wider by default!

     set -g @treemux-tree-width 60

+> The default editor size is 70%.
+I want the nvim editor pane to be wider by default!

+    set -g @treemux-editor-size '80%'

 > Specify Neovim path (default: `nvim`)